bluesky0125/shortcut4demo/README.md

 - Occasionally, to restart is a better choice than to repair.
-- To repair non-steady system doubles the way.
+- To repair non-steady system will take more time.